eea/CLMS_Production_System/README.md

 This repository provides all components, descriptions, configurations, sources and manuals of the CLC+ backbone system and data dissemination API.

 #### 1. Documentation
-Product specification and user manual
+Product specification and user manual.

 #### 2. Authorization API
-OAuth2 server based on Python for user authorization
+User authentication, authorization and management are based on the OAuth2 framework.
+It is used to exchange data between client and server through authorization.
+The API of the authorization server provides a set of endpoints which are required to perform common authorization operations and flows.
+Amongst others, this includes for example creating OAuth clients, user login, access token generation, token validation and the generation of scopes and scope managements.

 #### 3. Service and Data Dissemination API
 The Python based API gateway sits between the client and a collection of backend